 Habitat for Humanity, which has been operational since 1986, has built over 3 000 low-cost houses and latrines in Malawi.
 In 2005, HfH launched the ‘building in stages’ programme, an incremental building scheme which allows low income families to improve their living conditions over time, based on the availability of their resources.
 By December 2012, 250 homes were completed in Lilongwe, helping to secure simple, decent housing for over 700 people previously living in the city’s Mgona, Mtsiriza and Mtandire slums.

-The DASHP was launched by government in 2014.
-By March 2016, the project had disbursed MK5.8 billion across the country for the first phase, which saw 12,508 houses improved.
+In 2014, government commenced the Decent and Affordable Housing Program (DASHP) to provide shelter needs to the poor rural households.
+The project targets 80 beneficiaries in each electoral constituency.
+Five percent of the targeted beneficiaries, constituting the poorest, are provided with full houses while the rests of the beneficiaries are offered 50% subsidy on iron sheets and cement.
+By March 2017, 9 000 houses had been constructed the project had disbursed MK5.8 billion across the country for the first phase, which saw 12 508 houses improved.
 Also in 2014, Lafarge launched a social enterprise housing scheme aimed at providing low income families with ‘economical but decent houses’.
 The scheme, called Maziko Houses, provides pre-designed houses (1-3 bedrooms) which can be built for 20-40 percent cheaper and significantly quicker than conventional houses.
 Lafarge is offering two financing approaches, one for self-financed construction and one through a loan facilitated by the company in partnership with a MFI.

 Recently, there has been considerable activity in upgrading older, well-located buildings in an effort to meet expatriate demand for high quality residential properties.
 Nevertheless, there is a real constrain in the supply of housing, which has caused rapid property price increases.